Princess Zoe: 2022: seven-year-old season

 In February 2022 Princess Zoe was flown out to Riyadh to contest the Group 3 Red Sea Turf Handicap.
 She finished tenth in a field of fourteen.
 On her next appearance she returned to winning form, taking the Group 3 Sagaro Stakes at Ascot by a head from Quickthorn.
 After the race there was a stewards' enquiry as Princess Zoe had interfered with the third-placed Enemy inside the final furlong.
 Sheridan was given a four-day ban for careless riding, but the result stood.
 Mullins said "I'll never have the like of her again.
 You have no idea what it means to get one like her when you have trained ordinary horses for 25-30 years.
 She's part of the family now."
 It was to be Princess Zoe's only victory of the season.
 In the Ascot Gold Cup she came sixth of nine behind Kyprios; in the Goodwood Cup she came seventh of nine behind Kyrpios; in the Irish St. Leger she came sixth of eleven behind Kyprios.
 In October she contested the Prix du Cadran and the Prix Royal-Oak in France, coming fourth in both races.

 After the Prix Royal-Oak, Mullins announced that Princess Zoe would be retired from flat racing and sold for breeding.
 She was put up for sale at the Tattersalls Mares Sale in December but failed to meet her reserve price and was returned to training with a view to running over hurdles.

 2022/23 National Hunt season

 Princess Zoe made her debut over jumps in January 2023 in a mares maiden hurdle at Punchestown Racecourse.
 Ridden by Danny Mullins and starting at 5/4 second favourite, she won in a dead-heat with outsider Ladybank.
+Her next outing was to the 2023 Cheltenham Festival where she ran in the Grade 2 Jack de Bromhead Mares' Novices' Hurdle.
+Starting at odds of 9/1, she rallied after a mistake at the last and finished in fifth place, four-and-a-quarter lengths behind the winner You Wear It Well.
+In April she was pulled up in the Grade 1 Mares Novice Hurdle Championship Final at Fairyhouse Racecourse in Ireland, having sustained cuts to her left hind leg.

+On 8 May 2023, Princess Zoe was removed from Mullins' yard, after a disagreement between the owner and trainer.